kyoz/godot-leaderboard/README.md

 ## iOS

+Create your leaderboard on App Store Connect (this is really easy)

 Download the [iOS plugin](https://github.com/kyoz/godot-leaderboard/releases) (match your Godot version), and extract them to `ios/plugins`

 Enable `Leaderboard` plugin in your iOS export preset.

+> **IMPORTANT**: You have to add `Game Center` Capability in your Xcode Project or else the Leaderboard feature will not work

 # Usage